 “Depends on how you define that.
 I am first and always a Christian.
 Therefore, everything that I do is influenced by that reality in my life.
 This should be the Christian norm.
 What I write is no different.
 I write about things from the Christian perspective.
 But I don’t necessarily label myself as a Christian writer because my fiction work is—like the church should be—missional.
 I market to Christians because we need more Christian fiction writers.
 However, I market to the world as well.
 My work falls into both realms.
 For the one, it’s meant to be edifying.
 For the other, enlightening.”

-Easton writes fantasy, sci/fi, and mystery/suspense, weaving elements of action, the supernatural, and the psychological.
+Easton writes urban fantasy, superheroic, fantasy and mystery/suspense, weaving elements of action, the supernatural, and the psychological.
 Simplified, speculative fiction.
 He often describes his work as a cross between the cult television show 4400 and the Netflix’s Stranger Things.

 His current project is a series titled, The Dark Corner, a collection of urban fantasy tales which are all free for citizens of his R.I.U.
 (Reality Imagination Universe).
 To become an R.I.U. citizen, go to his sign up page R.I.U.
 Citizenship Signup.